Super-resolution microscopy marries electron microscopy with Erik M. Jorgensen

-2017 Hans Ris Seminar Series with Eric M. Jorgensen
+2017 Hans Ris Seminar Series: Super-resolution microscopy marries electron microscopy with Erik M. Jorgensen

 Erik Jorgensen studies the molecular mechanisms of synaptic function.
 Genetic screens and characterization are performed in the nematode C. elegans and then validated in rodents.
 In addition, his laboratory is developing methods for optimizing genetic screens and manipulating the genome of the worm.